 3. Find alternatives to fresh-cut flowers

-The romance and smell of fresh-cut flowers is hard to replace, but because about $403 million is spent every Valentine’s Day on flowers, a whole lot of beauty turns to trash after just a couple of days.
+The romance and smell of fresh-cut flowers is hard to replace, but because about $2.6 billion is spent every Valentine’s Day on flowers alone, a whole lot of beauty turns to trash after just a couple of days.
 Consider a flowering potted-plant instead.
 It’ll last longer and can be a growing symbol of you and your special someone’s enduring relationship.
-If you stay with the fresh-cut approach, consider buying local and organic to help prevent the spread of pesticides used on commercially produced flowers, and look for ways to compost your flowers after they die.
+If you stay with the fresh-cut approach, consider buying local and don’t forget the WPWMA will compost your flowers after you’re finished with them.